Aidunlin/MeanScout/README.md

 - `toggle`: a toggleable button.
 Value is a boolean.
 - `number`: an incremental and decremental button.
 Value is a number.
 You can set a `max` value, but the maximum will always be 99.
 - `select`: a dropdown selector.
 Value is a string (selected option).
 There must be an array of string `values` to create options for the selector.
 - `text`: a text input.
 Value is a string.
 Setting a `tip` value will add a placeholder within the input field.
-Setting `length` to `"long"` will produce a full-width input.
 - `rating`: a star rating bar.
 Value is a number (0-5).
 You can reset the rating bar to 0 by tapping the first star twice.

 Setting `group` to true (or a string) moves the metric in question to a new line, as every metric will be placed next to the last.